ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

 :white_check_mark: DONE.
 To setup a record for naked domain to point to `backend` app, I followed the next steps:
 - From AWS console, go to: EC2 --> Load balancers --> cruddur-alb --> Listeners --> edit listener `HTTPS:443`
-- Add new rule where the header be: `api.cruddur.cr-cloud.online` forward to: `cruddur-backend-flask-tg` (bakend target group)
+- Add new rule where the header be: `api.cruddur.cr-cloud.online` forward to: `cruddur-backend-flask-tg` (backend target group)

 <p align="center"><img src="assets/week6/redirect_to_backend.png" alt="accessibility text"></p>

-- Go to Route 53 and add the record for the route `api.cruddur.cr-cloud.online` and enable the alias to set the route to loadbalancer:
+- Go to Route 53 and add the record for the route `api.cruddur.cr-cloud.online` and enable the alias to set the route to load balancer:

 <p align="center"><img src="assets/week6/backend_record.png" alt="accessibility text"></p>